aalto-cbir/AIROBEST/source/cnn/README.md

 For other options, run: `python train.py -h` for detailed explanation.

 Visualization can be seen by opening [http://localhost:8097/](http://localhost:8097/) from web browser.
-You first need to login on Puhti with local forwarding: `ssh -L 8097:127.0.0.1:8097 username@puhti-gpu.csc.fi`
+You first need to login on Puhti with local forwarding: `ssh -L 8097:127.0.0.1:8097 username@puhti.csc.fi`